 In this paper, we eliminate the need to obtain such strong results on low-degree tests when proving the PCP Theorem.
-Although we do not get rid of low-degree tests altogether, using our results it is now possible to prove the PCP Theorem using a simpler analysis of low-degree tests (which yields weaker bounds).
+Although we do not remove the need for low-degree tests altogether, using our results it is now possible to prove the PCP Theorem using a simpler analysis of lowdegree tests (which yields weaker bounds).
 In other words, we replace the strong algebraic analysis of low-degree tests presented by Arora and Safra and Arora et. al. by a combinatorial lemma (which does not refer to low-degree tests or polynomials).